Samick

-Apart from its own brand, Samick manufactures musical instruments through its subsidiary brands such as Wm.
-Knabe & Co., Pramberger, Kohler & Campbell, and Seiler (pianos), Greg Bennett, Silvertone, Stony River, and San Mateo (guitars).
+Apart from its own brand, Samick manufactures musical instruments through its subsidiary brands, including pianos under the brands Wm.
+Knabe & Co., Pramberger, Kohler & Campbell, and Seiler; and guitars under the brands Greg Bennett, Silvertone, Stony River, and San Mateo.

 Operations

 In 1992, Samick built its P.T.
 Samick factory in Cileungsi, near Bogor, Indonesia.
 This factory produces the majority of instruments that Samick makes.

-North American operations are performed from its newly constructed (completed July 2007) North American Corporate Headquarters, located in Gallatin, TN.
+North American operations are performed from its North American Corporate Headquarters in Gallatin, Tennessee (completed July 2007).
 This 214000 sqft facility is responsible for all administrative activities for the North American market, as well as acting as a distribution center for its guitars and acoustic/digital pianos.
-The facility recently began the manufacture of a small number of acoustic pianos, which will be sold under the Knabe brand.
+The facility manufactures of a small number of acoustic pianos, sold under the Knabe brand.

 Guitar manufacturing and OEM supply

+When Matsumoku closed its doors in 1987 Samick inherited most of Matsumoku's OEM manufacturing contracts which included building guitars for Aria Pro II, Vantage, and Washburn, as well as Matsumoku's in-house brand Westone.
+Samick had a previously done business with Matsumoku in the early 1980s when Matsumoku built some Hondo guitars for Samick.
+Samick acquired the Vantage license from Matsumoku a year before the company closed and continued to build Vantage guitars for U.S. distributor Music Technology Inc. before taking over the brand fully in 1990.
+Samick continued to make Matsumoku's Westone guitars until 1991 and Vantage guitars until 1998.

+Samick also built Marlin guitars for British Music Strings Ltd between 1986-1988, and Squier from 1989-1991, as well as guitars for Epiphone, and Charvette by Charvel during the 1990s.
+When Gibson Guitars relaunched Kramer Guitars after buying the brand out of bankruptcy in 1997, Gibson utilized Samick to build the new Kramers from 1998 until 2009.

-Samick guitars are manufactured under different brand names and made by a number of different makers, including Greg Bennett and J.T.
+Samick established its own brand of guitars in 1990 and partnered with a number of different makers, including Greg Bennett and J.T.
 Riboloff (a former luthier at Gibson).
-Some other Samick-built guitars are sold under Squier, Epiphone, Washburn, Hohner, Silvertone, and other brands.
+Samick continues to ghost-build for Squier, Epiphone, Washburn, Hohner, Silvertone, and other brands.

 Greg Bennett Guitars

 American luthier Greg Bennett designed a line of guitars for Samick.
 The guitars have pickups designed by Seymour Duncan, machine heads from Grover, and bridges by Wilkinson.
 Woods used include ovangkol and ebony from Africa, rosewood from India, and rock maple from North America.
 Instruments under the Greg Bennett label are electric, acoustic and archtop guitars, electric and acoustic basses, mandolins, banjos, ukuleles and autoharps.

-Bennett died on June 29, 2020 at the age of 69.
+Bennett died on 29 June 2020, at the age of 69.